Ridinger

 Enlarged + reversed copy of Schwarz 1549 not known to literature

 on toned laid paper with watermark fleur-de-lis, probably contemporary, but also rather later.
-Noticeable that the enlarged format orients by other sheets of saints by Ridinger as e.g. the cardinal Jerome mezzotinted by Johann Jacob after Alessandro Marchesini (Schwarz 1548), though without the latter being “framed” likewise, or that of St. Mark Stillfried 1404, at which a note of Castell’s at the back of the present sheet points because of a similar scenery, by the way also lion and death’s-head.
+Noticeable that the enlarged format orients by other sheets of saints by Ridinger as e.g. the cardinal Jerome worked in mezzotint by Johann Jacob after Alessandro Marchesini (Schwarz 1548), though without the latter being “framed” likewise, or that of St. Mark Stillfried 1404, at which a note of Castell’s on the back of the present sheet points because of a similar scenery, by the way also lion and death’s-head.

 Marvelous deep-brown impression with margins of 1.5-2 cm running around of perfect preservation with partial minimal touch of tiny foxing spots, three little rust spots feebly showing through from the back, and four small to tiny holes backed by old at the upper margin of the subject, reverse lower left remains of mounting, as nothing to reckoned at all. – On the underlay carton besides Castell’s reference to Gutmann (Schwarz) still another inscription by a different hand.
 The sheet seems to have been acquired in the English trade.